tcerda95/Serverless-Graphql-Next.js-boilerplate/web/README.md

 ## Idea behind the example

-The example represents a simple bloggin webapp.
+The example represents a simple blog webapp.
+Users may sign up and sign in.
+Only signed in users are allowed to write a post.

+Posts are server side rendered on the main page.